GoogleContainerTools/container-diff/README.md

 ## Analysis Result Format

-The jsons for analysis results are in the follow format:
+The JSONs for analysis results are in the follow format:
 ```
 {
     "Image": "foo",